JosephLai241/The-Struggle/README.md

 # Releases

-- **May 18, 2020:** The Struggle v1.0.0 (Python Edition).
+* **May 18, 2020:** v1.0.0 (Python Edition).
 Features include:
-    - Add a new job
+    + Add a new job
-    - Update an existing job
+    + Update an existing job
-    - Delete an existing job
+    + Delete an existing job
-    - List all stored jobs
+    + List all stored jobs
-    - Print job application insights
+    + Print job application insights

-- **July 4, 2020:** The Struggle v2.0.0 (Rust Edition).
+* **July 4, 2020:** v2.0.0 (Rust Edition).
-    - Unfortunately had to remove the optional list sorting method since Rust's PrettyTable currently does not have some kind of `sort()` method.
+    + Unfortunately had to remove the optional list sorting method since Rust's PrettyTable currently does not have some kind of `sort()` method.
-    - Insights will now only display all job status insights rather than including options to only display a specific status.
+    + Insights will now only display all job status insights rather than including options to only display a specific status.
 I figure most people would not bother using any of the other options anyways.
-    - Deploying with Travis CI.
+    + Deploying with Travis CI.
-    - *Scary fast*.
+    + *Scary fast*.
+* **TBD:** v2.0.1.
+    + Prompts would end with a newline character, so user-entered data would appear on a new line underneath the prompt.
+This release modifies the prompts so that they are inline with user-entered data.

+# Why Rust?

+I chose Rust because one of my best friends [Luke Schenk][Luke] told me Rust is amazing and encouraged me to try it.
+Also, I have finished too many projects in Python and wanted to add some variety to my portfolio.
+Rust and Python are two very different languages, so Rust is just the perfect choice for me since I am looking to get better at programming in a language besides Python.

 <!-- BADGES -->
-[Travis CI Build Status]: https://travis-ci.org/github/JosephLai241/The-Struggle
 [Github Actions]: https://github.com/JosephLai241/The-Struggle/actions?query=workflow%3ARust

 <!-- BRANCHES -->